Atishay990/HS_matrix/README.md

-## Welcome to HS Matrix
+# Welcome to HS Matrix
-Here you will find solution of all short questions for HS112 STS course :stuck_out_tongue_closed_eyes:
+Here you will find solution of all short questions for HS112 STS course :stuck_out_tongue_winking_eye:

-# Enjoy !!
+## Enjoy !!

 Short answer type questions